kursjan/petitparser2/docs/starlazy.md

 Furthermore it will be surrounded by water that consumes anything until the next parser succeeds.
 You specify contents of a water by setting the ```waterToken```.
 By default you can use ```#any asPParser```.
-This means that the sea moves character by character betwen tests if the next parser succeeds.
+This means that the sea moves character by character between tests if the next parser succeeds.

 Yet as we have seen in the case of the ```javascript``` rule in the [Extracting Javascript](scripting.md) chapter, invoking ```#any asPParser``` may not be sufficient, the water can get confused by an end tag hidden in a string.
 Therefore, bounded seas allow you to define tokens that are expected in water.